 What is foreign investment?

-There are two main ways in which foreign residents or companies can invest funds in the Australian economy – Portfolio Investment and Foreign Direct Investment.
+There are two main ways in which foreign residents or companies can invest funds in the Australian economy:

-Portfolio Investment refers to the purchase of Australian securities (such as stock or bonds) or equity and debt transactions which do not offer the investor any control over the operation of the enterprise.
+- Portfolio investment refers to the purchase of securities (such as stocks or bonds) or equity and debt transactions that do not offer the investor any control over the operation of the enterprise.
 Common examples include the purchase of property, shares in Australian companies or government bonds by foreign superannuation or pension funds.